petersulyok/smfc/TESTING.md

    |`run_test_const_level.sh`| 1 x CPU (60% constant fan level) | 4 x HDs (55% constant fan level) | enabled |

 ## Unit tests
 All classes and the main function are completely unit tested.
-The unit tests can be executed from both the project root and the test folders with the help of a shell script:
+The unit tests can be executed from multiple folders with the help of a shell script:

-	./run_unittest.sh
-	./test/run_unittest.sh
+	./test/run_unittest.sh		# project root folder
+	./run_unittest.sh			# test folder
+	../test/run_unittest.sh		# src folder

 The coverage can be measured for the unit tests (a Python package called `coverage` should be installed).
-The coverage measurement script can be executed from both project root and test folders:
+The coverage measurement script can be executed in the same way as unit tests:

 	pip3 install coverage
 	./run_coverage.sh
-	./test/run_coverage.sh

 Coverage will generate a detailed HTML report (see `./htmlcov/index.html`) with coverage statistics and showing the covered and non-covered lines in the source code.
 The actual coverage report is 98%.